hoanganh-luong2906/TheFlavouryBE/README.md

 oc new-app codecentric/springboot-maven3-centos~https://github.com/codecentric/springboot-sample-app
 ```

-If you want to access the app from outside your OpenShift installation, you have to expose the springboot-sample-app service:
+If you want to access the app from outside your OpenShift installation, you have to expose the the-flavoury-be service:

 ```shell
 oc expose springboot-sample-app --hostname=www.example.com